Handle Insurance Reversals (Post a “Takeback”)

 Click “Reverse Payment”.

-On the Reverse Payment screen, optionally update the transaction date for the reversal.
+On the Reverse Payment screen, update the transaction date for the reversal.
 Then select an appropriate Transaction Type, such as a “Takeback” adjustment.
+Finally, enter the check number for the reversal so it will be associated with the ERA on which it appeared.

-The payment is reversed and any adjustment(s) are deleted.
-The encounter charges pend the original payor.
+After you make a selection, the payment will be reversed and any adjustment(s) deleted.
+The encounter charges will pend the original payor.

-Back on the History tab, you can review that the original payment is struck through, with the date and reversal transaction listed in the Refunds/Reversals column.
+Back on the History tab, you will see that the original payment is struck through, with the date and reversal transaction listed in the Refunds/Reversals column.

 Reversing a Payment Posts an Adjustment: When you reverse a payment, you create an adjustment that links to the original payment.
 The adjustment behaves like any charge or procedure on your PCC system, and it is associated with the provider of the original charge (or charges) paid off by the payment.

 Reversals That Appear With Other Encounters vs Sending a Check: After you post a takeback, you might continue posting other responses on the same ERA.
-The check’s total is often lowered by the reversed amount, and when you run reports to review posting, you will see the takeback among the other payments.
-In some cases, however, you may be required to mail a check to the insurance company.
+The check’s total is often lowered by the reversed amount, and when you run reports to review posting, you will see the reversal in a “Refunds” column.
+In some cases, you may be required to mail a check to the insurance company.

 Reverse an Insurance Overpayment from an Overpayment Holding Account